scylladb/care-pet/docs/build-with-go.md

 Build an IoT App with Go
 ------------------------

-### Architecture
+### Introduction

-In this section, we will walk through and explain the code for the different commands.
+In this section, we will walk you through the CarePet commands and explain the code behind them.

-As explained in the Getting Started page, the project is structured as follow:
+As explained in [Getting Started with CarePet](/getting_started), the project is structured as follows:
-- Migrate (/cmd/migrate) - creates the CarePet keyspace and tables
+- Migrate (/cmd/migrate) - Creates the CarePet keyspace and tables.
-- Collar (/cmd/sensor) - generates a pet health data and pushes it into the storage
+- Collar (/cmd/sensor) - Simulates a pet's collar by generating the health data of the pet and pushes the data into the storage.
-- Server (/cmd/server) - REST API service for tracking the pets’ health state
+- Server (/cmd/server) - REST API service for tracking the pets’ health state.

 ### Migrate